visdesignlab/Upset-alttxt-study/Upset-Alttext-User-Survey/assets/covidText.md

 <h1 style="text-align: center;">Dataset: Covid Symptoms</h1>

+## UpSet Introduction
+This UpSet plot shows covid cases and their symptoms.
+A covid case can have multiple symptoms.
+The sets are covid symptoms.
+The items are covid cases.
+The intersections show how many covid cases have exactly the same symptomps.

 ## Dataset Properties

 The dataset contains 6 sets and 4340 elements, of which 6 sets are shown in the plot.